JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 kotlinc-native lib.kt -produce dynamic -output demo
 ```

-The `kotlinc-native` (with v0.9.2) generates the following files, depending on the OS,
+The `kotlinc-native` (with v0.9.2) generates the following files, depending on the host OS:
-where you run the compiler:
 - macOS: `demo_api.h` and `libdemo.dylib`
 - Linux: `demo_api.h` and `libdemo.so`
 - Windows: `demo_api.h`, `demo_symbols.def` and `demo.dll`